-(b) Subscriptions
+(b) Subscriptions -

-Subscriptions to the Fund are made by investors and are based on the net asset value per unit determined on each business day.
-Units may be subscribed at a minimum value of TT\$500 and further subscriptions of at least TT\$100.
+Effective 17 September 2015, units may be subscribed at a minimum value of TT\$1,000 with subsequent subscriptions in the amount of TT\$100, based on the net asset value per unit determined on each business day.
+Units were initially subscribed at a minimum value of TT\$10,000 with subsequent subscriptions in the amount of TT\$1,000.

-(c) Redemptions
+(c) Redemptions -

-Effective 14 October 2014, there are no early redemption charges payable by the investors.
+Effective 17 September 2015, there are no early redemption charges payable by the investors.
 Redemptions from the Fund will be at the redemption price less any stamp duty or taxation to be levied thereon on the relevant redemption date.
 The redemption price will be the net asset value per unit calculated at the close of the business day on which the redemption form was submitted.

-(d) Distributions
+(d) Distribution

-Distributions are made semi-annually on 31st March and 30th September or such other date designated by the Trustee.
-Distributions payable can be reinvested in additional units of the Fund at the issue price at the relevant distribution date, or by way of a direct deposit to investors.
+Distributions are made quarterly on the 15th day in January, April, July and October of each calendar year.
+Distributions payable will ordinarily be reinvested automatically in additional units of the Fund at the issue price at the relevant distribution date, unless investors request a cash distribution.

-(e) Management and trustee fees
+(e) Management and trustee fees -